 Meet Your Instructor - Henning Pauly

-Henning has been programming drums for 30 years now.
-He has produced a ton of albums, most of which used realistically programmed drums.
+Henning has been playing guitar for over 30 years.
+He has produced a ton of albums, most of which he played guitar on.
 He graduated from Berklee College of Music with honors (summa cum laude) and studied Arranging and Sound Design.

 About The Course

 It has been said that “playing the Blues” is a lot more than knowing a few chords and playing techniques—it is about attitude, phrasing, and having lived and grown up with the Blues that makes the genre what it is!
 To that end, it would seem the common meme is true: you do not play the Blues, the Blues play you.

 It comes from within, and you must find that attitude within yourself and develop it.

 So, if the music of the blues really cannot be taught by the numbers, how can you start your journey of becoming a musician of the Blues?